 He felt good in the motorhome on raceday, he said afterwards, and certainly he was in contention throughout.
 Spa has traditionally thrown up, or threatened to throw up, unusual results in the closing stages.
 In 1958 Cliff Allison nearly won for Lotus when Tony Brooks, Mike Hawthorn and Stuart Lewis-Evans all ran into trouble within sight of the flag.
 In 1964 Jim Clark scored his hat-trick when Dan Gurney was sidelined and Bruce McLaren slowed on the final tour.
 In 1968 McLaren himself was the recipient of fortune after team-mate Denny Hulme and Jackie Stewart had fallen late from contention.
 This time it was Schumacher's turn as Dame Fortune kissed him affectionately.

 The latter choice proved more tempting, Brundle reasoning that one more lap at full racing speed would give him sufficient cushion over his team-mate to stop next time round and retain third place.
 Schumacher, perforce, had to come in then.
 It would be the difference between first and fourth place.
-The German’s tyres were already dirty from his grassy moment, so really he had little choice but to pit, but he had also seen how blistered Brundle’s tyres were.
-In he came, and out he went, still in fourth place ahead of Hakkinen, Lehto, Herbert and Senna.
-Martin’s was a slow stop as he was unsighted on entry to the Benetton stall, and with Patrese’s stop Schumacher was second when Mansell came in at the end of lap 33.
-Williams got him out quickly, but not quickly enough.
-Superior tactics had, to everyone’s surprise, won Benetton the lead, and suddenly the race was alive again as Mansell began charging back from second place and Schumacher piled in what would be the fastest lap in the 39th tour.
+The German's tyres were already dirty from his grassy moment, so really he had little choice but to pit, but he had also seen how blistered Brundle's tyres were.
+In he came, and out he went still in fourth place ahead of Hakkinen (who would stop on lap 31, with Patrese), Lehto, Herbert and Senna.
+Martin's was a slow stop as he was unsighted on entry to the Benetton stall, and with Patrese's stop Schumacher was second when Mansell came in at the end of lap 33.
+Williams got him out very quickly (6.37s), but not quickly enough.
+Superior tactics had, to everyone's surprise, won Benetton the lead, and suddenly the race was alive again as Mansell began charging back from second place and Schumacher piled in what would be the fastest lap on the 39th tour.